 This refreshing summer drink brings out the best of fresh pineapple and is ideal for a sunny barbecue or garden party.
 I utilize the super sweet core of the pineapple and natural sweetness within the whole fruit to balance out the tartness, but you can use a little agave syrup for extra sweetness, if you prefer, or if your pineapple is not very ripe.
-Agave syrup works brilliantly as it dissolves more easily than sugar in cold drinks, so can be added at the end to taste.
+Pineapple snack recipes like this one often benefit from agave syrup, which dissolves more easily than sugar in cold drinks and can be added at the end to taste.
 It is also a sweeter alternative to sugar, so less needs to be used, reducing the calorie count.
 Plus, it’s a great vegan alternative to honey.

 I serve the drink in the form of energy-boosting shots which would be ideal between exercise or as a tasty recovery drink afterward.
-However, if you’re having some friends round, consider making up an entire pitcher to share.
-The drink could also be served long with the addition of soda or tonic water, but this recipe is for an intense fresh pineapple hit.
+However, if you’re having some friends around, consider making up an entire pitcher to share.
+The drink could also be served along with the addition of soda or tonic water, but this recipe is for an intense fresh pineapple hit.